outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - identifying these structures which are particular useful when interacting in a structure like a combination is useful for problem-solving intents like 'finding useful structures'
       - these structures can adjacently produce other useful structures like identifying 'variable combinations once limits/constants are applied', so that once identified, it can be adjacently connected to problem/solution structures as a 'search space of possible functions'

-    - identify variables of alternate useful structures
+    - identify variables of alternate useful structures and check these structures for usefulness in a known problem format like 'find a prediction function' using a known solution format like 'apply neural networks to find a prediction function'
       - example: the 'starting point', the 'tree structure', the 'local change function', and the 'boundaries' of a brain can be used to predict the structure of a brain, as the brain connections follow the same interface/symmetry pattern of 'applying local changes to a more stable global change' which can be used to derive the connections once the starting point of the base structure (the 'tree of symmetries') is known, and applying this pattern until the known limits (boundaries of the brain) are reached
         - similarly, the 'local interaction functions' of neurons can also be used to determine the connections of a brain, once a subset of data points are known
         - how to determine these two structure sets are capable of deriving the full set of brain neuron connection info